KSP-KOS/EditorTools/SublimeText3/README.md

 ---

+### Customization

+If you wish to make alternations or additions to the definition, you can use [PackageDev](https://github.com/SublimeText/PackageDev) along with the `kOS.YAML-tmlLanguage` file to create your own version.
+While you can edit the `.tmlLanguage` file directly and skip the PackageDev route, the `YAML-tmlLanguage` file is more readable, and easier to manipulate.

+An overview of creating syntax definitions in Sublime Text can be [found here](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html).

 ### Suggestions and Requests

 If you feel a current feature could be improved, or if you would like a new feature entirely, I'm always open suggestions and requests.

-### Customizations

-If you wish to make alternations or additions to the definition, you can use [PackageDev](https://github.com/SublimeText/PackageDev) along with the `kOS.YAML-tmlLanguage` file to create your own version.
-An overview of creating syntax definition in Sublime Text can be [found here](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html).